Everything Old Is New Again | Farmhouse Restored to Former Glory

 Katrina knew she wanted a white kitchen that was open to the rest of the house, and a big island for serving company and casual meals.
 With a large kitchen to fill and her husband’s one request to honor (an expansive 64” refrigerator), Katrina designed the kitchen with IKEA cabinets, using a mixture of open shelving and lighted glass fronts for the upper cabinets.
 Wood countertops grace the cabinetry, with a stainless steeltopped island that regularly seats four, and can accommodate an extra stool or two when guests visit.

-The resulting kitchen remodeling is functional and beautiful, but it wasn’t an easy route from design to install.
+The resulting kitchen is functional and beautiful, but it wasn’t an easy route from design to install.
 When Scott and Katrina traveled to IKEA to pick up the order, the cabinets were soaked in a rainstorm before they could be loaded onto the truck.
 IKEA graciously replaced the damaged cabinets, but it was another hiccup in the timeline.
 To counterbalance that bit of bad luck, there was a fun find in the kitchen—when the walls came down, a chimney was discovered, and the couple decided to leave it exposed, which provides another historic element and a bit of texture in the space.
 The exposed brick from the chimney has become one of the couple’s favorite parts of the kitchen.

 The kitchen has a view of both the dining area, with its rustic farmhouse table, and the family room.
 The family room is anchored by a wood burning fireplace that Scott painstakingly restored—it had been previously fitted for a wood stove, and the opening was tiny.
 He opened it back up and repaired the chimney so it could be functional again.
 The crackle of a fire now warms the room on chilly days.